-There have been four non-fatal confirmed cases of TTS reported in BC to date, three of which were adults in their 30s or 40s and the fourth was in their 60s.
+There have been five non-fatal confirmed cases of TTS reported in BC to date, three of whom were adults in their 30s or 40s and the fourth was in their 60s.
 The first had onset four days after receipt of the AstraZeneca vaccine with a low platelet count found upon presentation for care, and a diagnosis of pulmonary embolism.
 The second case had abdominal symptoms that progressed the week after receiving the AstraZeneca vaccine, with a diagnosis of abdominal venous thrombus and thrombocytopenia.
 The third case also had symptoms develop in the week after AstraZeneca vaccine.
 Upon presentation to care, thrombocytopenia was detected.
 The individual was assessed for possible TTS, and identification of an abdominal venous thrombus was made in hospital.
 All three of these individuals followed the first dose of AstraZeneca and had a positive anti-platelet factor 4 antibody test.
 The fourth individual suffered a stroke a week after the second dose of the AstraZeneca vaccine.
 Thrombocytopenia was identified in hospital; the anti-platelet factor 4 antibody test was negative.
+The fifth individual met the Brighton Collaboration criteria for TTS level 1-H because they had received heparin which likely lead to the thrombocytopenia, this case also tested negative for the anti-platelet factor 4 antibody test.

-There have been 97 reports of pericarditis/myocarditis.
-Forty-nine individuals were diagnosed with pericarditis alone, twenty with myocarditis alone, and 28 with myopericarditis.
-Ages ranged from 14 to 95 with a median of 40.4 years, and 63 were male.
-Thirty-six had received Moderna vaccine, 55 received Pfizer vaccine, and six received AstraZeneca/COVISHIELD.
-Forty-six of these events occurred after a second dose (22 Pfizer and 23 Moderna).
-Some had alternate explanations including rheumatic diseases or a genetic syndrome associated with cardiac disorders.
-Eighteen (out of 20) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Twenty-three (out of 49) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Eighteen (out of 28) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.
-These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.
-5-7,12
+There have been 158 reports of myocarditis/pericarditis.
+Forty-two individuals were diagnosed with myocarditis, 72 with pericarditis, and 44 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 37.9 years, and 98 were male.
+Sixty had received Moderna Spikevax, 91 received Pfizer-BioNTech Comirnaty, and seven received AstraZeneca Vaxzevria/Verity COVISHIELD.
+Seventy-six of these events occurred after a second dose (34 Moderna Spikevax and 41 Pfizer-BioNTech Comirnaty).
+Some had alternate explanations including rheumatic diseases, a genetic syndrome associated with cardiac disorders, or viral infection.
+Thirty-seven (out of 42) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Thirty-three (out of 72) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Twenty-six (out of 44) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for both myocarditis and pericarditis.23 These conditions have been seen in association with the mRNA vaccines in several countries including the US and UK as well as in Canada, especially in adolescent and young adult males and with the 2nd dose.^{5-7,14}

-Table 2: Number of Myocarditis/Pericarditis reports following receipt of an mRNA COVID-19 vaccine, British Columbia, Dec.13, 2020 - Sep.
-18, 2021 (N=91)
+Table 2: Number of Myo/Pericarditis reports following receipt of an mRNA COVID-19 vaccine, British Columbia, Dec.13, 2020 - Nov.
+27, 2021 (N=151)